 TBL follows Bangladesh Bank's Risk Based Capital Adequacy guideline in line with Basel III for proper assessment and management of liquidity risk of the bank.
-TBL also started to follow DOS circular no. 1, dated 1st January, 2015, on Implementation of Basel III liquidity ratio.
+TBL follows DOS circular no. 1, dated 1st January, 2015, on Implementation of Basel III liquidity ratio.